 Clubs may reserve appropriate indoor or outdoor facilities for meetings, practices, and competitions.
-Requests must be made through the Home Event form on IM Leagues at least 15 business days in advance in order to accommodate club and Recreation and Wellness Center needs.
+Requests must be made through the Home Event form on IM Leagues at least fifteen (15) business days in advance in order to accommodate club and Recreation and Wellness Center needs.
 Reservation requests will be processed based on availability of facilities, type of event, status of the club, and time of request.
-Requests made within 15 business days of desired date may result in scheduling conflicts and other organizations will not be bumped in order to accommodate sport club requests, therefore should be avoided.
+Requests made within less than fifteen (15) business days of desired date may result in scheduling conflicts and other organizations that will not be bumped in order to accommodate the late sport club requests, therefore should this be avoided.

-Complete schedule/itinerary of the event must be turned to Sport Club Office two weeks prior to the event, with a list of the team(s) that will be attending and the approximate number of participants and spectators.
+Complete schedule/itinerary of the event must be turned to Sport Club Office at least fifteen (15) business days prior to the event, with a list of the team(s) that will be attending and the approximate number of participants and spectators.
 If any changes are made within two (2) weeks of the event, the Sport Club Assistant Director must be notified.